-The Legislative Ethics Commission issues advisory opinions to legislators and legislative employees, and receives and reviews financial disclosure statements of legislators, legislative staff and candidates for legislative office for filing with the LEC and JCOPE.
+The Legislative Ethics Commission issues advisory opinions to legislators and legislative employees, and receives and reviews financial disclosure statements of legislators, legislative staff and candidates for legislative office for filing with the LEC and the New York State Commission on Ethics and Lobbying in Government (COELIG).
 In addition, the LEC responds to informal requests for guidance and maintains a public website.